Is it good to release a lot of music?

 I've never heard of one artist going viral off of a deluxe.

-Releasing singles gives you the chance to build hype, but deluxe works backwards.
+Releasing singles gives you the chance to build hype, but deluxe works backward.

 You're trying to catch the falling momentum of your last campaign.
 Does that sound like progress to you?

 Unless you have hundreds of thousands of fans, then it's too much supply for the limited demand.